-They cannot consult with an attorney at that very moment because this happens right at an initial arrest process.
+They cannot consult with an attorney at that very moment because this happens right at a free initial arrest process.
 You have been arrested for a DUI and you are required to take a test and in the middle of the arrest process, the courts have constantly upheld that someone does not have the right to counsel and ask questions about whether or not they should take the test or whether which test they should take.
 Once you have been arrested and transported to jail, people will be allowed to make a call.
 Sometimes they can, sometimes they cannot, but at that point, it is usually too late.
 Everything that the officers wanted to gather has been gathered and talking to a lawyer is not going to help.

 How Long Do People Typically Have To Make A Decision Regarding The Chemical Test?